bensutherland/amplitools/20_docs/README_denovo_SNPs.md

 To save space, compress files if they are not compressed already (required):
 `gzip *.fastq`

-Note: if provided per-sample data is in bam format, convert it to fq.gz:
+Note: if provided per-sample data is in bam format, convert it to fastq.gz:
 `01_scripts/bamtofastq.sh`

 #### Optional: select best replicate ####